TimDavid1111/daily-automation/QUICKSTART.md

 2. Click "+ New integration"
 3. Name it (e.g., "Voice Transcript Automation")
 4. Select your workspace
+5. Set the capabilities:
+   - **Content Capabilities**: Enable "Read content" and "Insert content"
+   - **Comment Capabilities**: (optional, not needed for this workflow)
+   - **User Capabilities**: Choose "No user information" (or as needed)
-5. Click "Submit"
+6. Click "Submit"
-6. Copy the "Internal Integration Token" (starts with `secret_`)
+7. Copy the "Internal Integration Token" (starts with `secret_`)

 ### Get Your Database ID

 1. Open your "Raw Transcripts" database in Notion
-2. Click "Share" → Add your integration
+2. **Click "Share" → Add your integration** (This is crucial!
+Your integration must be connected to the database to receive webhook events)
 3. Copy the database URL: `https://www.notion.so/workspace/[DATABASE_ID]?v=...`
 4. The DATABASE_ID is the 32-character string (with dashes removed if present)

+   **💡 Important**: When your integration is added to the database, it automatically gets access to all child pages added to that database.
+This is why the `data_source.content_updated` event works reliably.

 ### Get Your Parent Page ID